udnie/dots/README.md

 ## Questions

 * I've slots and signals working in a few of the modules but was unable to make it work between the dotsDropCanvas.py and dotsPixItem.py files.
 There are stubs for PyPubSub that did work as a reference.
-The setPixKeys slot in PixItem is unchanged and all I've done is replace the PyPubSub code in DropCanvas with the sendPixKeys function, my work around.
+The setPixKeys slot in PixItem is unchanged and all I've done is to replace the PyPubSub code in DropCanvas with the sendPixKeys function, my work around.

-	How would I go about wiring up dropcanvas to talk to setPixKeys in pixitem?
-Would pyqt slots and signals be any more efficient then my work around?
+	How would I go about wiring up dropcanvas to talk to setPixKeys in pixitem using a signal from dropcanvas?
+Would using pyqt slots and signals be any more efficient then my work around?

 * I'd like to add two gestures, one to scale a pixitem and the other to rotate it.
 The code to scale and rotate is already working in pixitem using keyboard commands, adding gestures would be a bonus.
 I found one working example based on a widget but I couldn't get the code to work in pixitem.

 	How would I go about adding gestures to the PixItem class and could I do it without a major code overhaul?
+Another possibility is to add an event filter to DropCanvas and apply the gestures to selected items.
+Adding gestures to the pixitem is how it currently operates in Java.

 * I'm looking for samples or documentation on animation, svg, paths.
 Are there any sources to recommend besides the latest pyside docs?